Breast cancer Q and A

 Chemotherapy for breast cancer is usually given intravenously - through a vein.
 Some types of chemotherapy (usually those used for advanced breast cancer) can be given as tablets.

 Side effects from chemotherapy may include temporary hair loss, nausea and vomiting, and tiredness.
-There are treatments available for side effects, including medicines that can help relieve nausea and vomiting.
+There are treatments available for side effects, including medicines that can help relieve nausea and vomiting, and cooling caps or cool packs for the scalp that may reduce or prevent hair loss from chemotherapy.

 Q. What chance is there that my breast cancer will come back?